- It runs on all platforms supported by SDL2.

 The abbreviation esz is a tribute to my best friend Ertugrul Söylemez, who suddenly passed away on May 12th, 2018.
 We all miss you deeply.

-The program has been successfully compiled with the following libraries:
+The program has been successfully compiled and tested with the following libraries:

 First clone the repository including the submodules: